Overview

 International Standards Compliance

-Editorial responsibilities are aligned with internationally recognized publication ethics guidelines, including standards established by the Committee on Publication Ethics (COPE), the International Committee of Medical Journal Editors (ICMJE), and other leading organizations.
+Editorial duties follow globally recognized publishing ethics frameworks such as those recommended by the Committee on Publication Ethics (COPE), the International Committee of Medical Journal Editors (ICMJE), and similar organizations.